ekourkchi/inclinet_production_repo/README.md

 1. **data_prep.py**
     - This code is mainly used to **downsize (downsample)** images that are stored in a specified folder.
-    - The application of this code is represented by *green* arrows in the above block diagram.
     - The output folder is in the form of `<size>_<size>_<band>`
     - The output files are in `pgc<xxx>_<size>x<size>_<inc>.<band>.jpg` format.
     - *inc* is the measured inclinations of the galaxy taken from the `catalog.csv`
     - Further help on how to run this code becomes available using `-h` directive.
-    - `python data_prep.py -h`

 ```
         $ python data_compress.py -h